KenLauLab/pCreode/README.md

 pip install .
 ```

+### Mac note:
-Note: For Mac users, Cairo may or may not be installed.
+For Mac users, Cairo may or may not be installed.
 If you have problems plotting, you need to install Cairo.
 Please follow the instructions in this [link](http://macappstore.org/cairo/).

-*** Some Mac users have experienced issues installing igraph, [here](http://igraph.org/python/#pyinstallosx) is a link to instructions for a direct install on a Mac
+In addition, some Mac users have experienced issues installing igraph, [here](http://igraph.org/python/#pyinstallosx) is a link to instructions for a direct install on a Mac

 ### Installation for Windows

 The problem with p-Creode installation on a Windows machine is with the python-igraph package, where there seems to be a bug in the setup.
 Hence, additional steps must be taken.

 1. Install Anaconda

 2. Download the user compile wheels of 2 packages (download the version as appropriate to your Python install) from this [link](http://www.lfd.uci.edu/~gohlke/pythonlibs/), or follow these direct links to the necessary packages:[pyCairo](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo) and [python-igraph](http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph)

 3. In Anaconda prompt, go to the directory where the whls are downloaded and install them: